MrBuddyCasino/ESP32_MP3_Decoder/README.md

 ## Running without the I2S DAC

 The ESP32 has a built-in 8-Bit DAC that we can use.
-Unfortunately that part isn't working yet, patches welcome!
+Unfortunately sound is distorted for unknown reasons, patches welcome!
+In playerconfig.h:
-The functionality is activated by changing the "#define OUTPUT_MODE" setting in playerconfig.h.
+1) change the "#define OUTPUT_MODE" setting to DAC_BUILT_IN
+2) uncomment DAC_BUG_WORKAROUND

+You can now connect a speaker to ground and the pins 25 and 26 for the left and right channels.
+You should probably add a resistor to avoid overloading the pins.

+The ESP32 also supports PDM mode which should give better sound than the 8 bit DAC, but the SDK doesn't support it yet.

 ## Breadboard Example